 For anyone who lived as a Doctor Who fan through the period between Survival and the TVM and all of the denial-ism born out of desperation which in turn led to resignation that Doctor Who would ever come back, the news that it was, albeit not as a pure BBC product but rather as this odd admixture or hybrid that it felt was needed to progress the show into the 90’s, was met at the time with equal measures of curiosity and skepticism.
 All of the fans were going to watch the show, that was a given, but perhaps they would be doing so with arms-folded and standing behind-the-couch instead of hiding behind-the-sofa as they did as children.

 The 1996 TVM was not meant just for kids by necessity.
 As a one-off back-door pilot it had to hit and go for as large a family audience as they could manage.
-But the other thing which inadvertently held long-term fans at a distance was the clearly in evidence large amounts of money lavished on this production.
-This was not the cozy stitched-together version of the program as we had come to know it as but rather had big sets and name actors and effects and orchestral music.
+But the other thing which inadvertently held long-term fans at a distance was the clearly-in-evidence copious quntities of money lavished on this production.
+This was not the cozy stitched-together version of the program as we had come to know it as, but rather had big sets and name actors and effects and orchestral music.
 If the TVM was going to fail, as it ultimately did, it wasn’t going to be for lack of trying.

 But whereas the size of scale might have been a lot of adjust to, in so many ways the smaller details were gotten right.
 From the unnecessary, and possibly dangerous from a larger audience point-of-view, decision, one which apparently was a hard-fought battle to put in and keep in, of having Sylvester McCoy there to do the hand-off right down to McGann’s casting.